dakofler/Compyute/README.md

 `Walnut` is a toolbox for building, training and analyzing neural networks.
 This framework was developed using `NumPy` only.
 There are example-notebook that explain how to use the framework and it's `Tensor` objects.

 ## Tensors
-Similar to `PyTorch` a `Tensor`-object was introduced as the central block that keeps track of data, gradients and more.
-Unlike `PyTorch`, this framework does not support autograd.
-Gradients used for training neural networks are computed within the network's layers.
-The tensors ogject supporst most operations also known from `PyTorch`'s tensors or `NumPy` arrays.
+Similar to `PyTorch`, in `Walnut` a `Tensor`-object represents the central block that keeps track of data and it's gradients.
+However, unlike `PyTorch`, this toolbox does not support autograd to compute gradients.
+Instead the computation of gradients happens within a model's layers (modules).
+The `Tensor` object supports most operations also known from `PyTorch` tensors or `NumPy` arrays.

 ## Neural Networks

 ### Data preprocessing, Encoding
-The framework offers some utility functions to preprocess and encode data before using it for training.
+The framework offers some utility functions to preprocess and encode data before using it for training (e.g. tokenizers).

 ### Building and training models
-Models can be built using predefined model-templates (e.g. a `Sequential`), but can also be built from scratch.
-They are generally composed of one or more modules (e.g. layers in a `Sequential` model.).
-The framework provides a variety of modules such as activation, normalization, linear and convolutional layers with more to come.
-The model can be trained using common optimizer algorithmes, such as SGD or Adam.
+Models can be built using predefined model-templates (e.g. `Sequential`), or they can also be built entirely from scratch, where the user defines what modules to use and how data and gradients flow through the network.
+Models are generally composed of one or more modules (e.g. layers in a `Sequential` model.). `Walnut` provides a variety of modules such as activation, normalization, linear, convolutional and recurrent layers with more to come.
+Defined models can be trained and updated using common optimizer algorithmes, such as SGD or Adam.
 Models can also be saved and loaded later on.

 ### Analysis
-The framework also provides some functions for analyzing a models' parameters and gradients to gain insights (inspired by Andrej Karpathy :) )
+`Walnut` also provides some functions for analyzing a models' paramenters, outputs and gradients to gain insights and help understand the effects of hyperparameters (inspired by Andrej Karpathy :) )

 ### Experimenting
-All modules (layers) can also be used individually without a model and their parameters can be inspected.
+All modules (layers) can also be used and experimented with individually without a model.

 This project is still a work in progress, as I am planning to constantly add new features and optimizations.